TheBlob42/houdini.nvim/README.md

 > Requires at least Neovim version `0.10.0`

-Install with your favorite plugin manager and call the `setup` function
+Install it with your favorite plugin manager and call the `setup` function

 [lazy.nvim](https://github.com/folke/lazy.nvim)
 ```lua